vooptyhub/react-css-calendar/README.md

-VooptyBusinesses in a set of management tools, developed for education and fitness.
+*VooptyBusiness* in a set of management tools, developed for education and fitness.
 A crutial part of Voopty eco-system is Schedule Managment https://www.voopty.com/
 We developed lightweigh and flexible calendar component which satisfies the most complicated needs of our clients

 ### React css calendar by Voopty
 Install:

 ```npm install react-css-calendar```

 or

 ```yarn add react-css-calendar```

-Example:
+##Example:

 ```
 import React from 'react';